|

 Wilcom thread color chart is a helpful tool for ensuring that your embroidery projects look their best.
 With it, you can match a wide selection of colors to your project and be confident that the hues will turn out as expected.

-Using the chart is easy; compare the color swatches of your thread with the pre-printed swatches on the chart.
 For example, if you want to match a navy blue shade, you only have to find the closest navy blue swatch on the chart.
 Once you do that, you can find your desired thread using the number printed next.

 Understanding the Wilcom Thread Color Chart: Color Families and Shades

-Using the Wilcom thread color chart to select the perfect color for your next sewing project is easy once you understand the basics of color families and shades.
+Using the Wilcom thread color chart to select the perfect color for your next embroidery project is easy once you understand the basics of color families and shades.
 Wilcom's thread color chart divides most color categories into two families: blue and yellow.

 Blue Family